Raw Milk from Organic Fed Goats For Sale

 WARNING: NOT FOR HUMAN CONSUMPTION THIS PRODUCT HAS NOT BEEN PASTEURIZED AND MAY CONTAIN HARMFUL BACTERIA

-Half gallon raw goat milk in glass jar.
+Half gallon raw pet quality goat milk in glass jar.

 $10, 2 dollars off when my jar comes back.